 Keypads with zone inputs can be connected to devices such as door contacts.
-This saves you from running wires back to the control panel for every device.
+This eliminates the need to run wires back to the control panel for every device.

 To install the keypad, open the keypad plastic by removing the screw at the bottom of the unit.
 Locate the five terminals on the keypad circuit board.
 Connect the four Keybus wires from the control panel: the red wire to R, the black to B, the yellow to Y and the green to G.